 - State directly that you care about the person.
-You might say to the person, "I'm concerned about you...about how you feel" or "You mean a lot to me and I want to help" or "I'm on your side...we'll get through this together."
+You might say to the person, "I'm concerned about you and about how you feel" or "You mean a lot to me and I want to help" or "I'm on your side, we'll get through this together."

 Step Two: Ask Frankly About Suicide